-Inuit memories of this period tell of a serious loss and disruption of their lives.
-Members of the Force also tell of a change of role and direction due to their involvement in unpopular programs and competition with new government agents whose policies they disliked.
-By the 1970s, most Inuit lived year-round in 13 towns or hamlets instead of in the former hundred or so ilagiit nunagivaktangit (camps); snowmobiles had replaced dog teams; the Government of the Northwest Territories delivered most social services; and RCMP members spent most of their time providing conventional southern-style policing in the communities.
+new government agents whose policies they disliked.
+By the 1970s, most Inuit lived year-round in thirteen towns or hamlets instead of in the former hundred or so ilagiit nunagivaktangit; snowmobiles had replaced dog teams; the Government of the Northwest Territories delivered most social services; and RCMP members spent most of their time providing conventional southern-style policing in the communities.

 Although many of these developments and trends are still too controversial for this summary to be called a "consensus" history, it itemizes important, relevant historical events over seven decades in the transition from Inuit law to Canadian public law.
-These steps, which were very disempowering to Inuit at the time, constitute some of the background to the angry discussions that have strained Inuit-RCMP relations in the decade leading up to appointment of the QTC.
+These steps, which were very disempowering to Inuit at the time, constitute some of the background to the angry discussions that strained Inuit-RCMP relations in the decade leading up to the appointment of the QTC.
 A serious effort to "get to the bottom of" the dog slaughter issue must consider those tragic incidents within the context of this longer history.